dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/functional-aspnet-core-part-2-hello-world-from-giraffe.md

     setHttpHeader &quot;Content-Type&quot; &quot;application/octet-stream&quot;
     &gt;=&gt; setBodyAsString (serializeBinary dataObj)</code></pre>

-Now you can use the two new `HttpHandler` functions to set up custom negotiation rules and use them with the `negotiateWith` handler:
+Then you can use the two new `HttpHandler` functions to set up custom negotiation rules and use them with the `negotiateWith` handler:

 <pre><code>let rules =
     dict [